gtechsltn/ReplaceStringApp/README.md

 # Replace String App
-+ An Console App that replaces some string from App.config with some conditional 1/ Full file name does not contains
++ An Console App that replaces some string from App.config with a conditional that the **full file path** does not contains the following word:
   + "-cli-"
   + "\obj\"
   + "\bin\"